rahul619anand/akka-wordcounter/README.md

             log-directory = log

 Note : Configurations regarding jmx, actor mailbox , dispatchers ,log levels and debugging options can be tuned as and when needed in application.conf

-### Dependencies Used

-1. JUnit 5 and Akka TestKit :  Test Cases for Actors

-2. Logback : Logging Framework

-Note: TypeSafe Config (used as dependency in Akka Framework ) is overriden (application.conf overrides reference.conf of akka) and referred (i.e. loaded by Akka).

 ### Consistency